hayashikun/sparrow/README.md

 1. Cloud Build builds a container image where its tag is git SHA.
 1. The event is published to Cloud PubSub.
-1. Sparrow creates a tag rewrite pull request to the config repository.
+1. Sparrow rewrites the tag in the config repository and creates a pull request or pushes the change to the master branch.

+For now, Sparrow supports the GitHub repositories connected to the Cloud Build via GitHub App or through Cloud Source Repositories.

 A commit message of tag rewriting contains